Construction Accidents Are Dangerous and Costly

 Every one of our construction accident lawyers has a solid understanding of how construction sites are run and how particular operations are carried out.
 They are also fully versed in the federal regulations enforced by OSHA, as well as all state and local building and safety codes.
 Once retained, our attorneys can uncover any negligent working conditions and legal violations that may have resulted in a client’s injuries.

-Perhaps even more importantly, GWC’s lawyers are adept at identifying and pursuing every individual or entity who may be at least partially fault for a construction accident.
-This is vital for any personal injury claim, since the failure to do so within the time allotted by law could forever bar a plaintiff from obtaining full compensation.
+Perhaps even more importantly, GWC’s lawyers are adept at identifying and pursuing every individual or entity who may be at least partially at fault for a construction accident.
+This is vital for any personal injury claim since the failure to do so within the time allotted by law could forever bar a plaintiff from obtaining full compensation.
 This is especially important, and especially challenging, in construction accident claims because of the sheer number of parties that may be involved.

 By necessity, large construction projects require the participation of many entities, each with its own duties and level of responsibility.
 Aside from the building and/or property owner, there is usually a general contractor overseeing the project as a whole.
 Typically, there are also other contractors working on different aspects of construction.
 Additionally, these contractors often employ subcontractors to assist them.
-All of these entities have different legal and contractual obligations, and our Chicago construction accident lawyers are expert at determining whether a failure to honor these obligations inflicted material harm on a client.
+All of these entities have different legal and contractual obligations, and our Chicago construction accident lawyers are experts at determining whether a failure to honor these obligations inflicted material harm on a client.

 GWC’s capable attorneys know how to pursue full compensation in workers’ compensation, personal injury, and wrongful death cases.
 Our unique ability to recognize and deal with these aspects of your construction accident case in the early stages of litigation is a significant reason why we consistently obtain such favorable results for our construction worker clients.